 Veiled Vestal

-The Veiled Vestal is an 1847 sculpture by Rafaelle Monti, commissioned by William Cavendish, 6th Duke of Devonshire.
+The Marble Veiled Vestal is an 1847 sculpture by Rafaelle Monti, commissioned by William Cavendish, 6th Duke of Devonshire.
 The sculpture depicts a Vestal Virgin, covered in a veil that is almost transparent, revealing the details of the human form beneath.
 The sculpture is a testament to Monti’s skill in depicting translucent fabrics and was used as a representation of Elizabeth in Joe Wright’s Pride and Prejudice film.

 The Veiled Nun